urbainvaes/vim-ripple/README.md

 In `ipython`, for example, two `<cr>` are required to run an indented block.)

 - A list with 5 entries, with the first four being as in the previous item and the last one being a function employed to format the code before sending it to the REPL.
-For example, this is used in the default settings below to remove comments from `zsh` code chunks, which is useful because coments are not allowed in interactive shells by default (this can be changed using `setopt interactivecomments`).
+For example, this is used in the default settings below for removing comments from `zsh` code chunks, which is useful because coments are not allowed in interactive shells by default (this can be changed using `setopt interactivecomments`).

 The current default is the following: